rjkerrison/webdev-212/w10/d1/marsbot.md

 A model of robots on a rectangular planet.

+This example is based on a real technical test Robin did for a previous role.
+[Robin's solution to the marsbot challenge](https://github.com/rjkerrison/marsbot) is available on Github.

+The challenge is designed to be approachable for developers at any level, and to allow them to showcase what they think good code looks like.
+As well as looking at your final code and the comments you make, senior developers reviewing your repository can look at your commit history to see how you broke the task down.

 ## Background

 Imagine you've got a rectangular planet, and some robots which you want to explore that planet.